AdrianTech/imagine/README.md

 ## Installation

 After running the server, migration will be making immediately.
 Next step is to create a new user account (with 'Admin' role) in your postgres database.
 Notice, password should be hashed by Bcrypt [bcrypt-generator](https://bcrypt-generator.com).
-After this step you should be able to log in.
+After this step you should be able to log in via /login route.

 ## Environment Variables